-The cone-shaped aquarium designed and built by International Concept Management, Inc. at a Moroccan luxury mall is the world’s first and largest acrylic structure of its type.
-The acrylic aquarium gives shoppers a chance to take an elevator ride through the center of the aquarium to get eye-to-eye with sharks and rays while learning more about aquatic life.
+The cone-shaped aquarium is designed and built by International Concept Management, Inc. at a Moroccan luxury mall is the world’s first and largest acrylic structure of its type.
+This aquarium, which is the world’s largest conical acrylic aquarium, gives shoppers a chance to take an elevator ride through the center of the aquarium to get eye-to-eye with sharks and rays while learning more about aquatic life.

 Casablanca, Morocco.
-January 3, 2012 – The world’s first and largest cone-shaped aquarium with an inner acrylic cylinder housing a glass elevator recently debuted at the new Morocco Mall in Casablanca.
-Aquadream, the 31 foot tall (9.3 meter) acrylic aquarium designed and built by International Concept Management, Inc. (ICM), is the centerpiece of the luxury giga-mall along Morocco”s coast.
+January 3, 2012 – The world’s first and largest cone-shaped aquarium with an inner acrylic cylinder housing a glass elevator recently debuted at the new Moroccan Mall in Casablanca.
+Aquadream, the 31 foot tall (9.3 meter) acrylic aquarium designed and built by International Concept Management, Inc. (ICM), is the centerpiece of the luxury giga-mall along Morocco’s coast.

-ICM designed the aquarium to offer an engaging experience, emphasizing education and the importance of preserving the world”s oceans.
+ICM designed the Aquadream aquarium to offer an engaging experience, emphasizing education and the importance of preserving the world’s oceans.
 To accomplish this, ICM designed and built an aquarium that would literally immerse guests into a coral reef environment.

 “ICM gained a wealth of knowledge when constructing the AquaDom cylindrical aquarium in Berlin,” explained Roger R. Reynolds III, CEO of ICM and acrylic panel manufacturer Reynolds Polymer Technology, Inc. (RPT).
 “Aquadream presented challenges in the complexity of the design and execution, but with our collective expertise, we successfully designed and built the aquarium to fulfill the vision of the project while maintaining our strict safety standards.”